 About Us

 The story of health care in Canada is one of resilience, innovation, and the human drive to ease pain, treat disease, and promote well-being.
 Founded in 1991, the Museum of Health Care preserves this rich legacy by collecting, studying, and sharing the country’s medical history.
-Today, the museum is home to the largest medical collections in the country — approximately 35,000 artifacts that illustrate the evolution of health care in Canada.
+Today, we are home to the largest medical collections in the country — approximately 35,000 artifacts that illustrate the evolution of health care in Canada.

-Housed in the historic Ann Baillie Building—a 1904 former residence for nursing students—the Museum invites visitors to explore the lived experiences of patients and caregivers across generations, offering valuable context and insight into today’s health care challenges.
+Housed in the historic Ann Baillie Building—a 1904 former residence for nursing students—the Museum of Health Care invites visitors to explore the lived experiences of patients and caregivers across generations, offering valuable context and insight into today’s health care challenges.

 Explore the Museum